Azure-Samples/openai-end-to-end-baseline/README.md

 TODO: Update description

-This reference implementation illustrates an approach for authoring and running a chat application in a single region with Prompt flow and Azure OpenAI.
+This reference implementation illustrates an approach for authoring and running a chat application in a single region with prompt flow and Azure OpenAI.
 This reference implementation showcases a secure environment for authoring a chat flow and two options for deploying the flow:

 - An Azure Machine Learning managed online endpoint in a managed virtual network.
   - If your application requires high availability and you favor using a managed online endpoint, it is recommended to extend this architecture by deploying multiple online endpoints behind a load balancer to improve resiliency.